The Academic Program

 Colgate Career Services, located in Benton Hall, is a comprehensive center of support that empowers students to engage in strategic exploration, discovery, preparation, and action, translating the liberal arts into a lifetime of meaningful work.
 The four-year plan – starting in students’ first semester – provides students with a helpful structure to navigate this process while ensuring an individualized approach to meeting students’ unique needs.

-Students engage with Career Services staff in a working partnership to help outline their first and next steps and encourage students to drive their own progress.
-Ultimately, Career Services staff assist students to understand how to connect their personal identities, academics, and career interests to envision a fulfilling career direction, and then to successfully launch from Colgate in that pursuit.
+Students engage with Career Services staff in a working partnership to help outline their first and next steps.
+Ultimately, Career Services staff aim to assist students to understand how to connect their personal identities, academics, and career interests to envision a fulfilling career direction, and then to successfully launch from Colgate in that pursuit.
+Students’ early engagement with the four-year plan is heavily structured by the Career Services staff.
+As students grow towards their junior and senior year goals, the professional staff supports them as they learn to direct their own career development and more independently utilize Colgate’s resources with the team’s support.

 Core Programs and Services